Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 1. Provision the resources in Azure and deploy the functions app package by running command `azd up`.

+   > [!IMPORTANT]
+   > During the provisioning, azd assigns Azure RBAC roles to the managed identity (action `Microsoft.Authorization/roleAssignments/write`).
+For this reason, the user running azd needs to have the built-in role `Owner` at the subscription level (or have the role [`Role Based Access Control Administrator`](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/privileged#role-based-access-control-administrator)).

 1. The functions can also be run locally by executing command `npm run start`.

 # Grant the functions access to SharePoint Online